A new theta cycle for $GSp_4$ and an Edixhoven type theorem: Introduction

 with respect to the lexicographic order on $\Z^2$ so that the second entries are firstly compared.
 Here $H_{p-1}$ is the Hasse invariant of degree 2 and it can be regarded as a geometric Siegel modular form over $\bF_p$ of parallel weight $(p-1,p-1)$ with level one.
-The filtration of $f$ is well-defined by Theorem \ref{weight-vanishing}-(2).
-Since the Hasse invariant has a scalar weight, it seems natural to ask the construction of some differential operator increasing the weight by the scalar weights and also interacting with Hecke eigenvalues.
-In author's previous work \cite{yam}, he carried out it only when $k_1=k_2$ under the assumption $p\ge 5$.
+The filtration $w(f)$ of $f$ is well-defined since the zero locus of $H_{p-1}$ is an irreducible divisor of the Siegel 3-fold $S_{N,p}$ (cf. \cite[p.349, Corollary (1.5)]{Oort}).
+Since the Hasse invariant has a scalar weight, it is natural to consider the construction of a differential operator that increases the weight by a scalar amount and also interacts with Hecke eigenvalues.
+In the author's previous work \cite{yam}, this construction was carried out only in the case $k_1=k_2$, under the assumption $p\ge 5$.
 In contrast our big theta $\Theta_{\uk}$ works for any weight $\uk=(k_1,k_2)$ with $k_1\ge k_2$ and any prime $p$.

 For each $f\in M_{\uk}(N,\bF_p)$, the theta cycle of $f$ with respect to $\Theta=\Theta_{\uk}$ is defined by